 And finally: Low carb pancake

-You will hate me for saying this, but I’m not a big pancake eater.
-I guess I’m just not used to it- I did not grow up with it, you know?
 The first time I have ever had a pancake was when I first moved to the United States.
-That said, it has quickly become one of my weekend-staples, if not to eat, to make for others.
+That said, it has quickly become one of my weekend-staples, if not always to enjoy it myself, but to make for others.
 I have a paleo-vegan recipe which I make for the little one (just bananas, oats, and plant milk).
 I also make a veganized and healthier version of the traditional pancake recipe, where I use flax seeds instead of eggs, and nut butter instead of butter.
 This one is a brand new addition.
 You are welcome to experiment with alternatives (yogurt, olive oil, sugar-free chocolate chips.
 You can even try vegan cream cheese, instead of oil!) and let me know what you come up with yourself.

 - 1 1/4 cup almond flour